Laf111/CEMU-Batch-Framework/README.md

 Automatic graphics pack creation: you don't need to wait for the release of graphics packs for a yet not supported game to play at a resolution other than the native one (tested successfully on dozens of games) since BatchFW will try to create them automatically.
 And when an official pack for the game comes out BatchFW will automatically replace the created one.

-Automatic graphics pack completion (optional): BatchFw complete the range of available resolutions for one or more apscet ratios
+Automatic graphics pack completion (optional): BatchFw complete the range of available resolutions for one or more aspect ratios

 FTP transferts with your Wii-U (optional) : BatchFw use WinScp for FTP transferts (WinScp.com + an ini file template) The first time you need to access to your Wii-U, you'll have to enter the IP and the port of the Wii-U and an ini file is created.